MartinVerniere/project-management-platform/README.md

 # Project Management Platform

 A full-stack Agile project management application inspired by Jira's issue tracking workflows and Kanban boards.
 Built with Angular, Node.js, Express, and TypeScript to practice modern full-stack development.
+Implemented automated testing (backend testing in Node using Vitest, frontend unit testing in Angular, and E2E testing using Playwright) using CI/CD workflows with GitHub Actions.

 ## Purpose